 If the level of pain increases after dosage stabilization, attempt to identify the source of increased pain before increasing the OPANA dosage.
 If unacceptable opioid-related adverse reactions are observed, consider reducing the dosage.
 Adjust the dosage to obtain an appropriate balance between management of pain and opioid-related adverse reactions.

-2.8 Discontinuation of OPANA
+2.8 Safe Reduction or Discontinuation of OPANA Tablets